syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-shapes.md

 ## Adding shapes to a slide

-In every slide, there is a shape collection that can contain any form of graphical objects such as [autoShape](https://msdn.microsoft.com/en-us/library/dd439450(v=office.12).aspx# ""), chart, text or picture.
+In every slide, there is a shape collection that can contain any form of graphical objects such as [autoShape](https://msdn.microsoft.com/en-us/library/dd439450(v=office.12).aspx# ""), chart, text, or picture.
 You can add any shape element to this collection.
 The [IShape](http://www.google.com/# "") is the base type for the shape elements.

-The following code example demonstrates adding an autoshape and image to the shape collection of a slide.
+The following code example demonstrates how to add an autoshape and image to the shape collection of a slide.

 {% highlight c# %}
 [C#]